FrSemCor/FrSemCor/README.md

 ### Annotation guide

 We have designed an [annotation guide]() (in French) during a preliminary annotation phase.
-Then % of nominal tokens from the [Sequoia corpus](https://www.rocq.inria.fr/alpage-wiki/tiki-index.php?page=CorpusSequoia) corpus have been doubly-annotated by three French native students.
+Then 73% of the noun tokens from the
+[Sequoia corpus](https://www.rocq.inria.fr/alpage-wiki/tiki-index.php?page=CorpusSequoia) corpus have been doubly-annotated by three French native students.
+They were adjudicated, and all noun tokens were validated by an expert.

 ### Resulting corpus
-The [resulting corpus]() contains xxx occurrences of nouns, annotated into 24 supersenses (+ complex supersenses).
-The following table indicates the distribution of the 20 most frequent supersenses in adjudicated data.
+The [resulting corpus]() contains 12,917 noun tokens, annotated into 24 supersenses (+ complex supersenses).

 The corpus is freely available, under the [LGPL-LR](https://spdx.org/licenses/LGPLLR.html) licence.